Best of Enemies-2015

 Grade: B

-Best of Enemies is a 2015 documentary that transports the viewer back in time to the 1960s, and specifically to 1968, during the Republican and Democratic presidential primaries.
+Best of Enemies is a 2015 documentary that transports the viewer back to the 1960s, specifically to 1968, during the Republican and Democratic presidential primaries.

 I found the documentary to be a nice little history lesson for me as 1968 was before my time and the timing of my viewing (2016) was perfect as at the time of this review we are in the midst of an intense presidential race.

-This is an adequate slice of political debate and rivalry- differing ideologies among the central figures.
+This is an adequate slice of political debate and rivalry with differing ideologies among the central figures.

 The documentary references this fact as the power of the medium of television in 1968 was quite intense and still new.
-I looked back fondly on the limited choices of networks then, compared to oodles of offerings now, but everyone watched the same programming, which elicited better conversations the next day it could be argued.
+I looked back fondly on the limited choices of networks then, compared to oodles of offerings now.
+Still, everyone watched the same programming, which elicited better conversations the next day it could be argued.

-ABC concocted a scheme to bring together two bitter rivals, ultra-conservative, William F Buckley, and ultra-liberal, Gore Vidal. the pair, obviously of differing opinions, reportedly despised each other, and the possibilities electric.
+ABC concocted a scheme to bring together two bitter rivals, ultra-conservative, William F. Buckley, and ultra-liberal, Gore Vidal.
+The pair, obviously of differing opinions, reportedly despised each other, and the possibilities were electric.

-I found the documentary to be very genuine- 1968 was before reality television and mock feuds to garner ratings ever existed.
+I found the documentary very genuine.
+1968 was before reality television and mock feuds to garner ratings ever existed.

 Their heated debates are now legendary and there was an authenticity to them.

-The documentary is told in a structured way- Buckley and Vidal faced off during a total of ten primaries- five for the Republican primary in Florida- five for the Democratic primary in Chicago.
+The documentary is told in a structured way.
+Buckley and Vidal faced off during ten primaries, five for the Republican primary in Florida, and five for the Democratic primary in Chicago.

-A monumental moment occurs during the final democratic debate that would cement the loathing between Vidal and Buckley for decades to come.
+A moment during the final democratic debate that would cement the loathing between Vidal and Buckley for decades to come.

-The hatred in the eyes of both men is the central point of the documentary as their rivalry knew no boundaries.
+The hatred in the eyes of both men is legendary as their rivalry knew no boundaries.
 The fact that this all took place on live television (before tape delay censors) made it all the more shocking.

-Strangely, the documentary chose to use narrated voices by Kelsey Grammar and John Lithgow as Buckley and Vidal, respectively, for a few segments.
+Strangely, the documentary uses narrated voices by Kelsey Grammar and John Lithgow for Buckley and Vidal, respectively, for a few segments.
 I found this rather unnecessary and even distracting.
-The voices were surmising what each felt at the time and did not work at all.
+The voices surmised what each felt at the time and did not work.

-A smart, intelligent-toned documentary that shows the real birth of political pundits (now a dime a dozen) and the realism that television was at that time- still rather novel.
+This is a documentary showing the real birth of political pundits (now a dime a dozen) and the realism that television was at that time- still rather novel.

 Today it is filled with outrageous people and those looking for their ten seconds of fame.

-Best of Enemies shows us the authenticity of television back in the early days and sadly, reminds us what it has now become.
+Best of Enemies (2015) shows us the authenticity of television in the early days and sadly, reminds us what it has now become.

 Independent Spirit Award Nominations: Best Documentary Feature